In this blog we have a lovely cruise to Tixall Wide on the Staff & Worcs Canal but before that it was my birthday

-I got taken out for breakfast at Trent Lock Tea Rooms which was fab – we had a bacon and egg cob and a pot of tea – lovely start to the day.
+I got taken out for breakfast at Trent Lock Tea Rooms which was fab.
+I had a bacon and egg cob and a pot of tea, which was a lovely start to the day.

-We did a circuit and ended up back at Cranfleet Lock and had a birthday pint at the Boat Club – watched a couple of boats come up the lock and then made our way back to Trent Lock and up the Erewash to our narrowboat Hang Loose.
+Our walk ended up back at Cranfleet Lock and we had a birthday pint at the Boat Club.
+After watching a couple of boats come up the lock we made our way back to Trent Lock and up the Erewash to our narrowboat Hang Loose.

-I had a lovely birthday – and in the evening we went out for an Indian meal with Chan, Ross and my dad to The Spice Lounge on Friar Gate in Derby – which was delicious.
+I had a lovely birthday and in the evening we went out for a delicious Indian meal with Chan, Ross and my dad to The Spice Lounge on Friar Gate in Derby.